manuel-192/m-repo-info/README.md

 ## Important changes
 Date | Description
 :--- | :---
+2021.Sep.09 | IMPORTANT: Please update package `mirrorlist-m` because of repo location change.<br>Otherwise file `/etc/pacman.d/mirrorlist-m` must be changed manually.<br>This change was caused by pacman update to version 6.0.1 that fixed the broken 6.0.0.
 2021.Jun.02 | IMPORTANT: Manual intervention is required because repo locations had to be changed<br>after pacman v6.
 See **New repo settings at 2021-Jun-02** below.
 2020.Apr.20 | Moved AUR packages from repo [m-more2] to a new repo [m-aur].
 2020.Apr.20 | Moved package source of mirrorlist-m to repo [m-m] from repo [m-more2].